Pennsylvania German Society

+It has EIN 23-1675745 as a 501(c)(3) Public Charity; in 2024 it claimed total revenue of $47,338 and total assets of $13,184.
+In 2001, it claimed total revenue of $139,178 and total assets of $340,840.

 Foundation of the Pennsylvania German Society

 The Pennsylvania German Society was organized in a series of four meetings from February to April 1891.
 The delegates present at the organizational meetings shared a number of characteristics.
 They were Pennsylvania German in family background, city dwellers, upper middle class professionals, and business men.
 They were older men having been born largely in the 1830s and 1840s, and they were well established in their careers.
 A large number were college graduates.
 It is likely that all knew and on occasion spoke the Pennsylvania German dialect and that most could read and speak standard High German.